Updated: Oct 3, 2021

-But the question that a study of the text, in context, brings up id, “Did Paul really say that it is good for a man not to touch a woman?”
+But the question that a study of the text, in context, brings up is, “Did Paul really say that it is good for a man not to touch a woman?”

-Before we begin, I am in no way advocating for lewdness, what I am advocating for is the correct reading of scripture.
+Before we go any further, let me be clear that I am in no way advocating for lewdness, I am, however advocating for is the correct reading of scripture.

 If we take time to read the text as it is written, the answer becomes quite clear.
 This was not a statement that was made by Paul, but a statement that was being propagated by the Christians in Corinth.